What is acupuncture?

 Are there any side effects?

 The most common “side effect” of acupuncture is relaxation!
-By activating opioid receptors, acupuncture induces a feeling of calm.
+Acupuncture is thought to activate opioid receptors, which induces a feeling of calm.
 Bruising is also possible, but harmless.

-While the number of needles used depends on the condition(s) being treated, a typical acupuncture treatment involves 10-20 needles.
+While the number of acupuncture needles used depends on the condition(s) being treated, a typical acupuncture treatment involves 10-20 needles.
+Cosmetic/facial rejuvenation acupuncture requires an additional 10-20 needles, again depending on the issue(s) being treated.

 What can acupuncture treat?